What Happens If the Bank Makes a Deposit Into the Wrong Account?

 What If Money Unexpectedly Shows Up in My Account?

-If you had money accidentally deposited into your account, don't treat it as an unexpected windfall and spend it.
+If the situation was reversed and you had money accidentally deposited into your account, don't treat it as an unexpected windfall and spend it.
 You should contact your bank first and let them know that you're not sure where the deposit came from.
 (Worth noting: if your parents have occasionally made deposits for you in the past, be sure to check with them first.)

 It's important to note that when the bank discovers the mistake, they will reverse the transaction, even if it means that your account goes into the negative.
-You will be responsible for paying that money back.
+If you spent any of this money, you will be responsible for paying it back.
 In some cases, and if the amount is large enough, you could also face criminal charges for spending money that isn't yours.

 How Can I Catch Mistakes?

-There is a limit on how long you have to report these types of errors, so it is essential that you check your accounts on a regular basis.
+There is a limit on how long you have to report these types of errors, which makes it even more important that you check your accounts on a regular basis.
 The same rule applies to your credit cards.
-It can be tempting to just pay the amount due and to ignore the rest of the information on your statement, but it is your responsibility to make sure the charges are correct.
+It can be tempting to just pay the amount due and to ignore the rest of the information on your credit card statement, but it is your responsibility to make sure the charges are correct.
 It can save you a lot of money if you catch a mistake before it becomes serious.

 Is Checking My Balance at the ATM Enough?